 - it is necessary to have an even surface for styling.

-2.Cork floor It is made from environmentally friendly material - cork bark.
-It is crushed and compressed under high pressure.
-The resulting material is called suberin and makes up approximately 45% of the finished flooring.
-There are several versions: floating (locking), technical and adhesive plug.
-Only the latter is suitable for the kitchen floor, since it maximally closes the access of moisture inside.
-Besides ecology, cork is characterized by softness and springy properties.
+2.Cork flooring It is made from an environmentally friendly material - the bark of the cork tree.
+It is crushed and pressed under high pressure.
+The resulting material is called suberin, and it makes up about 45% of the finished flooring.
+There are several options: floating (locking), technical and adhesive cork.
+Only the latter is suitable for the kitchen floor, since it maximally closes off moisture access inside.
+In addition to ecology, cork flooring is characterized by softness and springy properties.
 Pros:

 - elasticity and elasticity, due to which when walking, the load on the joints and spine decreases;